• Skip to primary navigation

 —“Pipe Organ Interlude During Funerals?” • Reader Feedback.

 Mistaken Identity • Those who read carefully this article will agree that Father Percy Jones does not have in mind Father Laurence John O’Connell, who at one time served as Master of Ceremonies for Saint Mary of the Lake Seminary (a.k.a.
 “Mundelein”) in the United States.
 Rather, he means Canon John Berthram O’Connell (d.
 1977), a secular priest of the Menevia Diocese in Wales who modified “Ceremonies of the Roman Rite Described”—after the tragic death of its author, Dr. Adrian Fortescue, in 1923—and over the next forty years prepared nine more editions.
+Canon John Berthram O’Connell (most likely out of jealousy) had famously attacked Fortescue’s book on ceremonies, but his attack had no effect because Ceremonies of the Roman Rite Described became far and away the most famous and (pardon the pun) celebrated tome on the subject ever penned.
 Canon J. B. O’Connell also published “Sacred music and liturgy” in 1959 as well as “A study in liturgical law” in 1956.
-[For the record, nobody knows in what year Father Laurence John O’Connell (b.
-1915) of Chicago died.]
+Curiously, nobody knows for sure when Father Laurence John O’Connell of Chicago (who seems to have been born in 1915) died.

 Jones Was Accomplished • Father Percy Jones was described as “short, corpulent, and ruddy faced—with a ready smile and bright eyes.”
 His brother Basil became director of the Queensland Conservatorium of Music.
 He edited two Australian hymnals and was one of the key members of ICEL in its early days.
 Under famous musicians such as Raffæle Casimiri (d.
 1943), Father Jones studied at the Pontifical Institute for Sacred Music in Rome (“PIMS”) where he completed his doctorate in Music.
 He was ordained as a priest in 1937.
 The following photograph shows him as a student in Rome: